Corax34/ucp_recorder/README.md

 ![playback-checkbox](/img/step6.png)
 Any potential errors or desyncs will be printed in the terminal.

+#### Warning
+Currently you need to delete existing recording files in your Game folder whenever you want to make a new recording.

 ## Features

 - [x] SHC singleplayer skirmish recording